prysmaticlabs/documentation/website/docs/prysm-usage/staying-up-to-date.md

 **Using the Prysm installation script**

-If you are running `prysm.sh`, first stop your beacon node and validator with `ctrl+c` (wait for the process to close down gracefully, do not spam ctrl+c).
+If you are running `prysm.sh`, first stop your beacon node and validator (wait for the process to close down gracefully).

 Next, we recommend backing up any important important folders such as your beacon node data directory and the validator wallet is important.
 You can simply make copies of the directories and keep them safe in case the downgrade process goes wrong.